jeffslutzky/jeffslutzky.github.io/source/_posts/2015-10-21-back-to-the-future-with-cron-jobs-and-ruby-gems.markdown

 <em>(a) Setting up the file containing your "t" command</em>

-The best place to create this file is in your home directory.
+The best place to create this file (or shell script) is in your home directory.
 To find out where this is, type:

 <pre>echo $HOME</pre>